jchorton/jchorton.github.io/resume/index.md

 ### Miscellaneous
 * 2013–2015 **Website Design**.
 Designed and maintained website for sale of a novel.
 Later just switched to using Amazon promotions.

-## Education

-* 2015–2017 **BS Computer Science**, *Oregon State University*, Corvallis, OR.
-Online, post-bacc program.
-[Capstone project](https://youtu.be/5IsP7MNEriI) programming small game in Unity.
-* 2005–2007 **MS Physics**, *Indiana University*, Bloomington, IN.
-Specialized in experimental nuclear physics.
-Passed PhD qualification test in 2007.
-* 2001–2005 **BS Physics & BS Mathematics**, *Indiana University*, Bloomington, IN.
-Participated in REU program in 2003 to study low-light imaging of a proton beam.
-Wrote senior thesis on the FORTRAN-based simulation of a neutron telescope.

 ## Professional skills